OrxataEnFartons/GCD-courseProject/CodeBook.md

 * The X, Y and Z letters, that could be easily misunderstood as auxiliar names for variables, are clearly changed by 'on the X/Y/Z axis'.
 * The measurement abbreviation names are changed by their full name.
 BodyAcc, body acceleration; GravityAcc, gravity acceleration; BodyAccJerk, body linear acceleration Jerk signal; BodyGyro, body angular velocity; BodyGyroJerk, body angular velocity Jerk signal; BodyAccMag, body acceleration magnitude; GravityAccMag, gravity acceleration magnitude; BodyAccJerkMag, body acceleration Jerk signal magnitude; BodyGyroMag, body angular velocity magnitude; BodyGyroJerkMag, body angular velocity Jerk signal magnitude.

+In a last step blanks are changed by underscores.

+5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+To do this first we need to bind the subject and activity columns to the measurements dataset.
+This will allow us to use the melt function on the whole data frame setting the subject and activity values as a kind of primary key.
+For each combination of subject-activity we will find several measurements for each one of the rest of variables.
+We want the mean of each one of these groups, and we calculate that with the dcast function once X_all has been melted.

+6) Finally, the resulting dataset is written in cp_result.txt.